 A 45 minutes talk should have no more than about seven main points.
 This may not seem like very many, but if you are to leave the audience with a clear picture of what you have said, you cannot expect them to remember much more than that.
 There are several options for structuring the presentation:

-- Simple to complex: Ideas are listed from the simplest to the most complex.
-Can also be done in reverse order.
+Simple to complex: Ideas are listed from the simplest to the most complex.
+May also at times be performed in reverse order.

 After the body, comes the closing.
 This is where you ask for questions, provide a wrap-up (summary), and thank the participants for attending.